liamlaverty/UmbracoAI/.rulesync/rules/tools.md

 ## Umbraco MCP

 * If the Umbraco MCP tool is not running, do not attempt to modify Umbraco content.
 * The Umbraco MCP tool may not work if the website is not running.
+If you determine the website is not running, you can proceed to start it and try again.
 * If, the website is running and the MCP tool fails, notify the user, do not attempt to complete ANY commands without it operating.

 ## Puppeteer MCP